Nikolaj-KC/HYTEB/README.md

 Get started with HYTEB
 ----------------------
+We have only uploaded software that we developed.
+Software developed by others, for example AarhusInv, PEST, MODFLOW, TPROGS, BLOCKSIS, etc. must be purchased or downloaded from websites of the respective developers.

-I recommend the Anaconda scientific python distribution , which includes the dependencies for ´´HYTEB´´.
+I recommend the Anaconda scientific python distribution , which includes the dependencies for ``HYTEB``.

 [https://store.continuum.io/cshop/anaconda/](https://store.continuum.io/cshop/anaconda/])

-Once installed, clone (or download) the pyemu repository and run the setup.py script from the command prompt:
+Once installed, clone (or download) the ``HYTEB`` repository.

 Examples